Can AI Truly Represent Your Voice in Deliberations? A Comprehensive Study of Large-Scale Opinion Aggregation with LLMs: Benchmarking LLMs for Deliberation Summarization

 \subsection{Analysis of Factors Affecting Model Performance}

 \textbf{Summarization Input Size.} Each deliberation question has 300 opinions, which we partition into subsets of varying sizes to test input effects.
-As shown in Figure~\ref{fig:effect_factor} (upper left), the model’s average score at each opinion subset size $n$ improves consistently as $n$ increases from 10 to about 100. beyond which it plateaus.
-Thus, while LLMs benefit from moderate input sizes, they fail to leverage substantially larger sets, revealing limited scalability in handling large deliberation contexts and underscoring the need for more effective aggregation mechanisms.
+As shown in Figure~\ref{fig:effect_factor_1} (left), the model’s average score at each opinion subset size $n$ improves consistently as $n$ increases from 10 to about 100. beyond which it plateaus.
+Thus, while LLMs benefit from moderate input sizes, they fail to leverage substantially larger sets, revealing limited scalability in handling large deliberation contexts and underscoring the need for more effective aggregation mechanisms. {We further examine whether the ordering of opinions affects model performance.
+As shown in Appendix~\ref{app:position_bias}, we do not observe any meaningful order sensitivity from model summarizations.}

 \textbf{Topics.} We further analyze model sensitivity across topics by computing relative preference scores, defined as, over the full dataset, the difference between the question-level average score (for question $q$) and the model’s global average score (pooled across all questions, subset sizes, and runs); (see Appendix~\ref{app:diff_formula} for the formal definition).
-As shown in Figure~\ref{fig:effect_factor} (upper right), topics such as \textit{Online Identity} and \textit{Tipping System} yield higher-than-average scores due to more concentrated opinions, whereas open-ended topics like \textit{Influencers} produce dispersed views, making it harder for models to capture all perspectives.
+As shown in Figure~\ref{fig:effect_factor_1} (right), topics such as \textit{Online Identity} and \textit{Tipping System} yield higher-than-average scores due to more concentrated opinions, whereas open-ended topics like \textit{Influencers} produce dispersed views, making it harder for models to capture all perspectives.
 These results suggest that sensitivity depends not only on question type but also on framing, with narrower questions yielding more consistent summaries.